Skip to main content

 @end

-When you define a layout file for you template, you need to reserve places for dynamic content.
-You can reserve a place for a title, content, sidebar, footer and so on.
-Here is an example of using reserve statement:
+When defining a layout file for your template, you can reserve placeholders for dynamic content.
+These placeholders can be used for elements such as the title, content, sidebar, footer, and more.
+Below is an example of how to use the @reserve statement:

 <!DOCTYPE html>